bahodge/candlekeep-mysteries/adventures/soul_worth_breaking/Notes.md

 1. Introduction of the characters
 2. Battle of Dunmere
+	1. Show [[Lucian Veilcross]] ordering civis to take shelter in temple
+	2. Show civilains being crushed by the mountains
-	1. guilt of killing all of the soldiers and civilians.
+	3. guilt of killing all of the soldiers and civilians.
+3.

 ### Act two